andrew/ultimate-awesome/README.md

 - [awesome-chatgpt](https://github.com/awesomelistsio/awesome-chatgpt) - A curated list of tools, extensions, prompts, projects, and resources for ChatGPT and the OpenAI ecosystem.
 - [awesome-ci](https://github.com/awesomelistsio/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.
 - [awesome-civic-tech](https://github.com/awesomelistsio/awesome-civic-tech) - A curated list of open source projects, platforms, communities, and tools advancing civic engagement and public service through technology.
-- [awesome-civil-engineering](https://github.com/awesomelistsio/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
 - [awesome-climate-tech](https://github.com/awesomelistsio/awesome-climate-tech) - A curated list of high-quality resources, startups, tools, and frameworks driving innovation in climate technology.
 - [awesome-cms](https://github.com/awesomelistsio/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-codepen](https://github.com/awesomelistsio/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.